 - Mother-baby blood group incompatibility (especially rhesus antigen incompatibility where mothers are Rhesus-negative)—may result in haemolytic disease of the newborn.

 - Drugs—certain drugs such as penicillin can trigger the body into producing antibodies directed against RBCs or cause the direct destruction of RBCs.
-Other drugs, such as some antimalarial drugs and some anaethetics can cause destruction of red cells in susceptible individuals with G6PD deficiency or some forms of abnormal haemoglobin.
+Other drugs, such as some antimalarial drugs and some anaesthetics can cause destruction of red cells in susceptible individuals with G6PD deficiency or some forms of abnormal haemoglobin.

 - Physical destruction of RBCs by, for example, an artificial heart valve or cardiac bypass machine used during open-heart surgery